phil-opp/blog_os/blog/content/edition-2/posts/05-cpu-exceptions/index.md

 ## The Interrupt Calling Convention
 Exceptions are quite similar to function calls: The CPU jumps to the first instruction of the called function and executes it.
 Afterwards the CPU jumps to the return address and continues the execution of the parent function.

-However, there is a major difference between exceptions and function calls: A function call is invoked voluntary by a compiler inserted `call` instruction, while an exception might occur at _any_ instruction.
+However, there is a major difference between exceptions and function calls: A function call is invoked voluntarily by a compiler inserted `call` instruction, while an exception might occur at _any_ instruction.
 In order to understand the consequences of this difference, we need to examine function calls in more detail.

 [Calling conventions] specify the details of a function call.
 For example, they specify where function parameters are placed (e.g. in registers or on the stack) and how results are returned.
 On x86_64 Linux, the following rules apply for C functions (specified in the [System V ABI]):